ericschneider27/ericschneider27.github.io/README.md

-# Python Notebook that goes into depth data analysis about the Titanic disaster
+# Python Notebook that goes into data analysis about the Titanic disaster